 It’s always a real privilege to work with clients to create their dream piece of jewellery.
-Working together to realise a vision is a lot of fun and, for me, it’s a great opportunity to do a bit of problem solving as well as think about new designs and techniques.
+Working together to realise a vision for a piece of bespokje jewellery is a lot of fun and, for me, it’s a great opportunity to do a bit of problem solving as well as think about new designs and techniques.

 For this commission, my client Suzie was inspired by a bracelet from the 1930s by Kay Bojosen, a Danish designer whose philosophy was “great design is something that everyone is entitled to” (see above pic).